 |Nutritional Guidelines (per serving)|

-This is my personal favorite meatloaf recipe.
-The pureed vegetables really add a lot of moisture and flavor, as does the classic glaze.
+Meatloaf is a weeknight classic.
+This version stays with the tried and true elements while adding vegetables for a healthier twist.
+The pureed vegetables also add a lot of moisture and flavor, as does the classic glaze.
 Besides the ingredients, the key to a great meatloaf recipe is cooking the meat to the right temperature.

 - 3 cloves garlic, peeled